scikit-learn-contrib/denmune-clustering-algorithm/README.md

   - k_nearest:

     - number of nearest neighbor
-    - default: 0. the default is invalid. k-nearest neighbor should be at least 1.
+    - default: 1. k-nearest neighbor should be at least 1.

   - rgn_tsn: